OctopusDeploy/docs/docs/deployment-process/configuration-features/xml-configuration-variables-feature.md

 Learn how to do this [with a fully worked example](/docs/deployment-process/configuration-features/configuration-transforms/environment-specific-transforms-with-sensitive-values.md) which describes how Octopus can take care of your deployment environments, without impacting how you configure your application for your local development environment.

-This example uses the [.NET XML Configuration Transforms feature](/docs/deployment-process/configuration-features/configuration-transforms/index.md) and [Substitute Variables in Files feature](/docs/deployment-process/configuration-features/substitute-variables-in-files.md) together.
+This example uses the [.NET XML Configuration Transforms feature](/docs/deployment-process/configuration-features/configuration-transforms/index.md) and [Substitute Variables in Templates feature](/docs/deployment-process/configuration-features/substitute-variables-in-templates.md) together.